samnar2017/heuristicInvestigations/README.md

 That means we will need to perform 553218820 combinations.

 I need to check also if the results of these combinations equal to one of the target values comprised within 148,100.00hbar and 148,139.32hbar.
-That’s 3932 different values.
+That√ïs 3932 different values.

 Therefore the total checks we will have to perform will be equal to 553218820 combinations x 3932 target values = 2,175,256,400,240